gkoechli/push_swap/README.md

 Then run it with :

-  ./push_swap <numbers>
+  ./push_swap numbers

-list of integers seperated by white spaces, no duplicates.
+numbers = list of integers seperated by white spaces, no duplicates. (for example: "10 9 8 7 6 5 4 3 2 1")

 # Push_Swap Rules
 The program is only allowed two stacks to work with, stack A and stack B. All the numbers are initially added to stack A, and B is empty.